 Hello, I have been working on developing CPU architecture for a long time and today's topic is "Time flies in a flash of light!
-Renesas RXv2 Core has exceed a Coremark of 5.0, how does it achieved this?
-Please stay with me to the end.
+The Renesas RXv2 Core has exceeded a Coremark® of 5.0.
+How does it achieve this?
+Please stay with me until the end.
 In recent years, more complicated processing such as AI is performed using microcontrollers.
 Performance has become a key requirement.

-You will come to know the high-performance of RX by CoreMark score.
+You will come to know the high performance of RX by CoreMark score.
 To bring out the abilities of CPU hardware, the high-efficient compiler is indispensable.
-We have been improving the performance of RX with both CPU architecture and complier.
+We have been improving the performance of RX with both CPU architecture and compiler.

-RXv2 (2nd generation core launched in 2014) is the first CPU core for microcontroller in the world to exceeds 4.0 CoreMark/MHz.
-It has been seven years since then, and finally it has achieved 5.05 CoreMark/MHz with Renesas high performance compiler!
-RXv2 Core is a dual issue pipeline architecture, based on RX unique architecture like DSP function instructions and complex instructions by microcode.
-With Renesas profession engineers who know this architecture well, they were able to improve the complier over the last 7 years to achieve this good performance results.
-RX has surpassed ARM RISC microcomputer.
+RXv2 (2nd-generation core launched in 2014) is the first CPU core for a microcontroller in the world to exceed 4.0 CoreMark/MHz.
+It has been seven years since then, and finally, it has achieved 5.05 CoreMark/MHz with Renesas' high-performance compiler!
+RXv2 Core is a dual issue pipeline architecture, based on RX's unique architecture like DSP function instructions and complex instructions by microcode.
+With Renesas professional engineers who know this architecture well, they were able to improve the compiler over the last 7 years to achieve these good performance results.
+RX has surpassed the Arm RISC microcomputer.
 By the way, the flagship model of RXv3 has achieved 5.90 CoreMark/MHz.
 Are you surprised?

-High performance of RX is the result of good collaboration of between the compiler and CPU.
+The high performance of RX is the result of the good collaboration between the compiler and CPU.
 Looking back on the RX development for the last 10 years, "Time flies in a flash of light".
-Now, what processor will we develop for in the next 10 years?
+Now, what processor will we develop in the next 10 years?